 Practical points

-Although the new law is unlikely to come in until 2026 (there is no set timeframe), there are a few general things to bear in mind:
+Although the new law isn't due to come in until October 2026, there are a few general things to bear in mind:

 - It will be important to try and gain consent to changes to terms and conditions.